 9. Do Something Spontaneous: Just follow your gut and see where it takes you.
 Take a walk without a destination.
 Write in a journal whatever pops into your head.
 Do anything that you normally think of as frivolous.

 10. Shift Your Intention - Instead of doing something to get what you want or accomplish what you want, shift your thoughts to how what you are about to do can serve a higher good.
 Perhaps even invite the universe to use you for a higher good.
-This is a great way to take the pressure off because it moves you beyond performance to feeling supported by unseen forces within and outside of you.
+This is a great way to take the pressure off because it will move you from performing to feeling supported by unseen forces within and outside of you.

 Likely anything you think of that feels good is going to be relatively right brain [I don’t mean any addictive type behavior that leads us to checking out from our feelings - which would be left brain.].